Byloth/exceptions/README.md

 correctly handled by the application and where it was handled exactly.

 ```
-HandledException: The original exception has already been handled.
+HandledException: The original exception has already been handled successfully.
     at @example/store/user.ts:37:15
     at @example/main.ts:23:17